Grocery Outlet: History

 The company promoted MacGregor Read and Eric Lindberg to co-CEO in 2006.
 Prior to their appointment, Read was vice president of real estate and Lindberg vice president of purchasing for the company.
 They took over for Steven Read, who became executive chairman of Grocery Outlet.
 MacGregor Read is the son of Steven Read and Lindberg the son-in-law of Grocery Outlet Chairman Peter Read.
 MacGregor Read is the third generation of the Read family to serve as CEO of Grocery Outlet.

 In 2007, the United States Court of Appeals for the Ninth Circuit awarded Albertsons an injunction against Grocery Outlet over its use of the Lucky brand name in a Rocklin, California, store.
 In 2009, the company added "Bargain Market" to its store branding.

 In 2011, Grocery Outlet acquired the Pennsylvania-based chain Amelia's Grocery Outlet.

 In 2009, Berkshire Partners became an investor in Grocery Outlet.
 In 2014, private equity fund Hellman & Friedman LLC agreed to partner with senior management and acquire Grocery Outlet from principal owner Berkshire Partners LLC.

 In December 2018, the Board of Directors appointed Eric Lindberg to Chief Executive Officer and MacGregor Read to Vice Chairman.

 In June 2019, Grocery Outlet went public and shares of Grocery Outlet's common stock began trading on Nasdaq Global Select Market on June 20, 2019, under the symbol "GO".

 In January 2023, RJ Sheedy, who already held the title of president, also assumed the role of CEO.

+On March 4, 2026, Grocery Outlet announced the closure of 36 locations, 24 of which are in the eastern United States.
+Grocery Outlet president and CEO Jason Potter said that the retailer's fourth quarter results were "unacceptable" and that there is "more work to do than we expected".